 Curd or Dahi is an essential food item in most Indian homes.
 It is excellent for digestion and also boosts immunity.
+It is a good source of calcium, protein and probiotics.
 It is used for making gravies, for marination while making kebabs, to make kadhis, buttermilk, shrikhand, raita and so much more.
 And, when curd has such a big role in our kitchen and health, shouldn’t we be making curd at home instead of using store-bought curds?
 Lets see how to make curds at home:

 3 cups of milk

 1 tsp curd (used as culture to set the curds)